remrama/lucidsub/README.md

 * `config.py` is where things like the data directory are specified
 * `guideline.md` has the detailed descriptions of all themes
-* `labels.json` is directly from Doccano and has the theme id2txt mappings

 ### Linear files